webpack/webpack.js.org/src/content/plugins/chunks-webpack-plugin.md

 `boolean = false`

 Tells the plugin whether to generate the `chunks-manifest.json`.
-The file contains the list of all the chunks grouped by entry points.
+The file contains the list of all chunks grouped by entry points.

 ```js
 new ChunksWebpackPlugin({